SalesforceCommerceCloud/pwa-kit/README.md

 - `documentation-hub` - Documentation hub for Mobify v1 SDK and earlier, hosted on https://docs.mobify.com
 - `documentation-theme` - A common theme shared across docs sites for Mobify v1 SDK and earlier
 - `generator` - Project generator for Mobify v1 and v2 SDK
-- `progressive-web-sdk` - SDK for Mobify v1 and v2 SDK that includes Analytics Integrations, the component library, and utility functions
+- `progressive-web-sdk` - Mobify v1 and v2 SDK that includes Analytics Integrations, the component library, and utility functions
 - `test-framework` - Testing best practices for Mobify v1 and v2 SDK

 ## Product Documentation